knpuniversity/php-beginner-series/knpu/episode2/saving-pets.rst

 the pet data our site needs *is* being stored in a simple ``pets.json`` file.
 And this file *is* something we can read from and even update.
 And hey, that's basically all a database really does.
-So if we can figure out how to update the the ``pets.json`` file each time we submit this form, we're in business!
+So if we can figure out how to update the ``pets.json`` file each time we submit this form, we're in business!

 First, we can re-use our ``get_pets`` function to get an array of all of the *existing* pets from the file.
 Let's add this right at the bottom of